SenseNet/sn-preview/docs/document-viewer-for-developers.md

 ```

 <div><span style="font-size: 16px;font-weight: bold;">documentChanged</span>
-Called when the document was changed, ie. when a shape is added
+Called when the document was changed, i.e. when a shape is added

 ```javascript
    $dv.documentViewer({